s566466div/GDP-Project-EduLearn-03/README.md

 |May 13:Given Midterm Presentation on our project Edulearn,I have explained about proposed solution and Functional requirements. |<br>
 |May 14:Worked on Functional Requirements(Iteration 2) and List of Proposed Prototypes(Iteration 2) by adding some points to the previous versions.|<br>
 |May 15:Updated a Course Catalog use case in Use-Case(Iteration 2) and made some changes to iteration-1 and also updated Problem statement and data management plan.|<br>
+|May 16:Worked on Seed data for edulearn and updated links in wiki for software requirements specification(SRS)|<br>